NisalDeZoysa/Intellihack_DataMavericks_4/README.md

 Hybrid model : Hybrid_Approach.ipynb

+predictions.csv : Predictions for the test data used

 Overview
 This project focuses on predicting stock prices using three different deep learning architectures: LSTM, 1D Convolutional Neural Network (1DCNN), and a Hybrid LSTM+1DCNN model.
 Each model is evaluated based on its ability to predict stock prices and capture both short-term patterns and long-term dependencies in time series data.